GNajarro317/Unscramble_CS_Problems/README.md

 ### Date created
 Date project was created: 6-3-2024
-Date README file was last updated: 9-18-2024
+Date README file was last updated: 12-8-2025

 ### Project Title
-Unscramble Computer Science Problems
+Telecom Log Analysis

 ### Description
-In this project, I completed five tasks using a fabricated dataset of calls and texts exchanged during September 2016.
-I utilized Python to analyze the data and answer questions regarding the texts and calls contained in the dataset.
-Additionally, I performed a runtime analysis of my solutions to determine their efficiency.
+This project analyzes a fabricated dataset of phone calls and text messages exchanged during September 2016.
+Using Python, I examined the data to answer specific questions about calling and texting behavior, while also performing runtime analyses to assess the efficiency of each solution.

+This project reinforced practical skills in data processing, problem decomposition, and algorithmic thinking.

 The project involved:

-* Analyzing data from calls and texts to extract insights.
+* Analyzing call and text records to extract meaningful insights
+* Identifying patterns in communication behavior
-* Breaking down problems into inputs and outputs for effective coding.
+* Breaking down problems into clear inputs and outputs
-* Conducting an efficiency analysis of the solutions.
+* Evaluating algorithmic efficiency with runtime analysis
-* Reinforcing my Python skills in a practical scenario.
+* Strengthening Python skills through applied practice

 ### Files used:
 Text data (texts.csv) with columns for sending and receiving telephone numbers and the timestamp of each text.